heubych/uTradeFi_Documentation/docs/introduction.md

 ## What is unique to uTradeFi?

-It's based on a peer-to-contract trading model where synthetic trackers are minted and burned accordingly to the investors trading activity, without buying, minting or holding the underlying assets. **sTrack** are onchain representation of the underlying basket it's tracking, including its composition and exposure.
+It's based on a peer-to-contract trading model where synthetic trackers are minted and burned accordingly to the investors trading activity, without buying, minting or holding the underlying assets. **sTrack** are onchain representation of the underlying basket it's tracking, including its composition and exposure being tracked.
 The creation of the synthetic trackers is insured by smart contracts on the blockchain.

 > sTrack are onchain representation of the basket it's tracking: symbols and exposures